DJDanl/cpp-docs.pt-br/docs/atl/reference/ccomsafearray-class.md

 ### <a name="return-value"></a>Valor de retorno

-Converte um valor para um `SAFEARRAY` ponteiro.
+Converte um valor em um `SAFEARRAY` ponteiro.

 ##  <a name="resize"></a>  CComSafeArray::Resize